MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 }

-This creates an indicator on every tick, which makes the EA heavier.
+This creates the indicator on every tick, which makes the EA heavier.

 int handle = iBands(...);

-With only this line, you will not notice if creation fails.
+With only this code, you will not notice if creation fails.

 Not Checking the Handle Before CopyBuffer